'Shakti' display at Grammys: Five Indians bag awards, Zakir Hussain gets three | Entertainment

 ''Wowwww.. this is truly India's year at the Grammys!!!
 Wowww..
 Rakesh Chaurasia, Shankar Mahadevan, Ganesh Rajagopalan, Selvaganesh Vinayakram and Ustad Zakhir Hussain..
 India is truly shining!!
 Thrilled!!!!
 5 Indians win in a single year :-) #GRAMMYs #GRAMMYs2024,'' he wrote.

-In a separate post, Kej hailed triple wins for Hussain and double feat for Chaurasia.
+In a separate post, Kej hailed the triple wins for Hussain and the double feat for Rakesh Chaurasia.

 ''.. and Ustad Zakir Hussain, the living legend, creates history by winning 3 Grammys in one night!!!
 Rakesh Chaurasia wins 2!!
 This is a great year for India at the Grammys.. and I am blessed to witness it. @RecordingAcad #indiawinsatgrammys,'' he added.